rileha/Azure-Data-Engineering-Project---Tokyo-Olympics/README.md

 # 3. Data Warehousing

-Transfer: Using ADF, the transformed data is moved from ADLS to a SQL Database within Azure Synapse Analytics.
+Transfer: Using Azure Data Factory (ADF), the transformed data is moved from Azure Data Lake Storage (ADLS) to an Azure SQL Database, preparing it for analytics and reporting.

-Storage Optimization: The SQL Database structure allows for efficient query performance, supporting complex analytics and scalable reporting.
+Storage Optimization: The Azure SQL Database is structured to support efficient query performance, making it suitable for complex analytics and scalable reporting.

 # 4. Visualization & Reporting